bauschan/typo3-icon-font/readme.md

 ## TYPO3 Icon Font

-Glyphs for TYPO§, FLOW and NEOS
+Glyphs for TYPO3, FLOW and NEOS